 Sometimes I know it will be difficult to re-aquire an item because it’s one-of-a-kind, handmade, or no longer manufactured.
 In these cases I will set these items aside in a “holding” box.
 If I don’t think about these items in a year, I give them away on the theory I won’t miss them in the future because I will have forgotten I ever had them.

 The harder I worked to acquire an object the less likely I felt comfortable giving it away or selling it.
 I would focused on the labor I had invested.
 I have come to appreciate that rather than thinking about what it cost to acquire an object, I should think about the cost of replacing it in the future.
 These days using services like Amazon can significantly reduces the work to find the right object, and ever increasing efficiencies in industry often reduces the cost of items over time.
 When factoring in the cost of storage, it is often cheaper to sell or give away an item, even if you will need to repurchase it several years later.

 Another challenge are items that have sentiment value.
-I came to realize that pictures are almost as good (sometimes better) to promote good memories that the item would trigger, but takes up no physical space, and are easily accessible anywhere and anytime.
+I came to realize that pictures are almost as good (sometimes better) to promote good memories that the item would trigger, while requiring no physical space, and are easily accessible anywhere at anytime.
 So I tag these special photos so I can easily immerse myself in memories.
 There are some sentimental items I have held on to which I specifically choose to keep as a way to honor someone who was very special to me.

 My Biggest Challenge: Books